-The first 30 minutes are devoted to Health and Safety stuff.
+The first 30 minutes of the climbs are devoted to Health and Safety stuff.
 There’s a health questionnaire and a breathalyser.

 If you do you may fail the breath test!
-They’re strict – over the legal driving limit and you don’t get to climb.
+They’re strict – over the legal Aussie driving limit of .05 and you don’t get to climb.

 (If you do fail it you'll have to settle for climbing the Pylon Lookout where you'll be able to wave to your friends and take photos of them doing the big arch).

 Photo shows young lady negotiating a bridge catwalk.